 - We’re also not going to talk about how much sugar or screen-time I give my kids (or anything else like that)—so please don’t ask.
 Playdates should be a judgment-free zone.

 - If the kids aren’t getting along, I’m calling off the playdate.
 And, no, you are not allowed to feel offended.
 Kids are kids.
 They are tired after school.
 They get moody just like we do.
 It’s not personal.

 - Finally, I am not the hostess with the mostess.
 Please don’t expect me to be.
 I am a normal mum with the same fears and anxieties you have.
 Motherhood’s hard enough without the pressure to be perfect playdate host or guest.
 I worry all the time that I’m falling short; something that’s supposed to be fun for our kids shouldn’t exacerbate that feeling.

-If you think you can follow my rules, then by all means, let’s talk over chips and crackers while our kids jump on furniture and argue over toys in the other room.
+If you think these rules are okay by you, then by all means, let’s talk over chips and crackers–and maybe some gummy bears–while our kids jump on furniture and argue over toys in the other room.